HAZMAT and its Importance in Workplace Safety

 OSHA’s Emphasis on HAZMAT Training

-OSHA places high importance in understanding the requirements of its Occupational Safety and Health Standards and extends this by requiring employers to not only train workers on handling hazards and hazardous materials while on-the-job but also by taking annual HAZMAT training certification courses.
+OSHA places high importance on understanding the requirements of its Occupational Safety and Health Standards and extends this by requiring employers to not only train workers on handling hazards and hazardous materials while on the job but also by taking annual HAZMAT training certification courses.
 Besides, OSHA’s HAZMAT training focuses on different training needs for

 - different aspects of hazardous material/dangerous goods handling and disposal,

 - the diverse forms of hazardous materials,